 Personal protective equipment is chosen based on the anticipated exposure to blood or other potentially infectious materials.
-The protective equipment is considered appropriate only if it does not permit blood or other potentially infectious materials to pass through or reach the employee's clothing, skin, eyes, mouth, or other mucous membranes under normal conditions of use and for the duration of the time which the protective equipment is used, it is to be disposed of in the biohazard containers.
+The protective equipment is considered appropriate only if it does not permit blood or other potentially infectious materials to pass through or reach the employee's clothing, skin, eyes, mouth, or other mucous membranes under normal conditions of use and for the duration of the time which the protective equipment is used.
+Once the personal equipment is used, it is to be disposed of in the biohazard containers.